- Boards & Committees

-- Mayor's Office staff reviews the application and determines if a vacancy exists on desired board, committee or commission
+- The Mayor's Office staff reviews the application and determines if a vacancy exists on desired board, committee or commission.

-- If no vacancy exists, application is put on file for a year
+- If no vacancy exists, the application is put on file for two years.

-- If a vacancy exists, application is sent to board committee/commission staff person for review of experience and qualifications
+- If a vacancy exists, the application is sent to board committee/commission staff person for review of experience and qualifications.

-- The committee on City Services will review the application and interview the applicant.
-Applicant will be contacted by the City Council Administrative Assistant for scheduling
+- The Committee on City Services will review and often interview the mayoral appointee.
+The mayoral appointee will be contacted by the City Council Administrative Assistant for scheduling

-- After vote by committee on City Services, application will be sent back to City Council for a vote.
+- After an affirmative vote by Committee on City Services, the mayoral appointee will be sent back to City Council for a vote of confirmation.

-- Applicant will be contacted by the Administrative Assistant of the City Council with an appointment certificate and instructions on being sworn in
+- Once confirmed by the City Council, the mayoral appointee will be contacted by the Administrative Assistant of the City Council with an appointment certificate and by the City Clerk with instructions on being sworn in for public service.

 The process for appointment from submitting an application to official acceptance can take 2-3 months.